island-is/island.is/handbook/technical-overview/api-design-guide/documentation.md

     - bugReport (_Optional_) — a fully qualified url to an online page or form a consumer can report bugs about the service.
 This is linked to in the service view.
     - featureRequest (_Optional_) — a fully qualified url to an online page or form a consumer can ask for a new feature in api service.
 This is linked to in the service view.

-A good Open API Specification document also contains the following:
+An Open API Specification document MUST also describe the following:

-- Uses the [`Servers`](https://spec.openapis.org/oas/v3.1.0#server-object) object in the root to describe the endpoints for the API service.
 - Uses the [`Example Object`](https://spec.openapis.org/oas/v3.1.0#example-object) to show example path and query parameters, request and response body for each operation.
 - Documents all expected HTTP statuses in the [`Response Object`](https://spec.openapis.org/oas/v3.1.0#responses-object), both success and errors.
 - Describes all the content types with a [`Media Type Object`](https://spec.openapis.org/oas/v3.1.0#media-type-object) for operations, both requests and responses.